Evidlo/engr132/README.md

 * Prev - 3rd from left
 * Exit - right

+## M7 Todo
+* main gui needs team member names shown
+* the simulations should do 'something'
+	* all user inputs should be working
+  * if you haven't worked out the math for your simulation, plot something simple as a placeholder
+* add textbox with the programmer name in each of the team member GUI's
+* add this header to each of your .m files

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+% ENGR 13200 Spring 2014
+% Programmer(s) and Purdue Email Address(es):
+% 1.
+Name, login@purdue.edu
+%
+% Other Contributor(s) and Purdue Email Address(es):
+% 1.
+Name
+login@purdue.edu
+%
+% Section #: Team #:
+% Assignment:
+nanoHUB Project
+%
+% Academic Integrity Statement:
+% I/We have not used source code obtained from
+% any other unauthorized source, either modified
+% or unmodified.
+Neither have
+I/we provided access
+% to my/our code to another.
+The project I/we am/are
+% submitting is my/our own original work.
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+* convert all citations in APA - do your own citations and bring it to the next meeting
+* begin thinking about the executive summary (due M9)

 ## M6 Todo
 * everyone verify your tag names in the .fig, .m AND the document, make sure they are the same
   *  cross reference against other peoples tags